Skip to main content

 ~15%

 ATS parsers expect standard sections: Work Experience, Education, Skills.
-Missing or non-standard headers (e.g. 'My Journey') can cause entire sections to be ignored.
+Missing or non-standard headers can cause entire sections to be ignored.
+A CV with no identifiable Skills section scores zero on skills matching.

 Job title alignment